What is warfarin?

 Determining the correct warfarin dose

-Every individual requires slightly differing warfarin doses to establish an effective and safe anticoagulant effect, and sometimes it can take months to determine the correct dose.
-Warfarin activity is influenced by:
+Every individual has a different warfarin sensitivity and requires a slightly differing warfarin dose to establish an effective and safe anticoagulant effect.
+Sometimes it can take months to determine the correct dose.
+Warfarin sensitivity is influenced by:

 - Genetic variation